PLATFORM IMPACT LEADERS FELLOWSHIP 2022 - 2023

-Alex Dorsey is the program founder, a leadership facilitator, and an executive coach serving leaders making a positive change in the world.
+Alex Dorsey is the PIatform Impact program director, a leadership facilitator, and an executive coach serving leaders making a positive change in the world.
 She brings more than 20 years of experience as a nonprofit leader, organizational consultant, and manager of high-profile community revitalization and infrastructure projects.
 Trained by the Center for Courage & Renewal, the Urban Land Institute at Georgetown University, among others, Alex has been a guest speaker at the University of Southern California, Portland State University, and RAND Corporation among others.

-The program includes four in-person retreats:
+The program includes three in-person and two virtual retreats:

 Between retreats, participants will join monthly 2-hour facilitated leadership peer support calls.